 • Utilities and energy costs.

-The ERA grants for renting are locally administered, so the application method varies by area.
+The ERA grants for renting are locally administered, typically by states or counties, so the application method varies by area.
 For instance, you – the tenant – can apply directly in some states, while other areas require your landlord to request funds on your behalf.

 Likewise, the eligibility requirements are different by area too.
 Your income must be low compared to the area’s median income (AMI) where you live.
 Generally, a qualifying income is less than 80 or 50 percent of the local AMI.

-The non-emergency rental assistance options are the Housing Choice Voucher and public housing programs.
+There are other non-emergency rental assistance options to consider, like the Housing Choice Voucher and public housing programs.
 Both are government programs that can reduce your monthly payment.

 • HCV is also known as Section 8.
 It can pay a portion of your rent directly to your landlord, and you pay the remaining reduced amount.